sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 In Figure 3, A), we find that diverse models reach a strong caricature recognition performance, at the estimated level of toddlers.
 While supervised and vision-language models unsurprisingly perform well.
-We notably find that ID methods (DinoV2, BYOL, AA-SIMCLR) perform reasonably well on caricature recognition.
+We notably find that ID model (DinoV2, BYOL, AA-SIMCLR) perform reasonably well on caricature recognition.
 Figure 3, B) indicates that the hard caricature recognition accuracy correlates with hard image recognition accuracy
 (Pearson score: $0.78$).
 Overall, we conclude that strong caricature recognition may